Toronto's Vital Signs Grants

 - Have an annual operating budget up to $500,000

 - Monday September 25, 2023: Toronto Foundation will begin accepting applications.

-- Thursday September 28, 2023 at 1:00-2:00PM EST: Toronto Foundation will host a virtual information session.
-A recording will be available on our website following the session.
-Register here.
+- Thursday September 28, 2023 at 1:00-2:00PM EST: Toronto Foundation hosted a virtual information session.
+You can watch the recording here.
+Questions and answers from the live session can be found here.

 - October 3-5, 2023: Toronto Foundation will host two virtual office hour sessions to directly answer any applicant questions.
 Unfortunately, we are not able to provide reviews or feedback of draft applications but can provide guidance on the eligibility of a proposed project idea.
 You can register using the links below:

 - Friday October 20, 2023 at 5:00PM EST: Application portal closes.

 - December 2023: Shortlisted applicants that make it to the next stage of review will go through a financial due diligence by Toronto Foundation